U.S. says new intel shows Russia plotting false flag attack

 Finnish Prime Minister Sanna Marin said there was no “big news" in the letter but that it warranted a reply.
 Von der Leyen said the commission, the EU’s executive branch, will coordinate a response, even though Lavrov insisted that only countries and not organizations should answer.

 Fraser reported from Ankara and Madhani from Washington.
-Associated Press writers Dasha Litvinova in Moscow, Yuras Karmanau in Kyiv, Ukraine, Jari Tanner in Helsinki and Barbara Surk in Nice, France, contributed to this report.
+Associated Press writers Dasha Litvinova in Moscow, Yuras Karmanau in Kyiv, Ukraine, Nomaan Merchant and Robert Burns in Washington, Jari Tanner in Helsinki and Barbara Surk in Nice, France, contributed to this report.

 Credit: Alex Brandon